verekia/manapotion/README.md

 }
 ```

-⚡️ **Reactive** variables can similarly be accessed imperatively, but also reactively in components to trigger re-renders
+⚡️ **Reactive** variables can be accessed imperatively too, but also reactively in components to trigger re-renders:

 **React**